1. Panel e-filing email: See FAQ #8 if you have a change of email address.

 The Fifth District provides a confirmation of receipt and filing of documents as described in rule 8.79(a).
 For this reason, CCAP has been asked to collect an email address from each panel attorney for this purpose.
 It is expected that e-filing in lieu of paper copies will assist the court and counsel in processing these cases more efficiently and reduce costs for all.
 (And maybe save a few trees!)

 A: For the court to meet its responsibilities for maintaining electronic filing, the court is required by the Rules of Court to maintain and make available to the parties an electronic service list.
 For example, to maintain e-service on the Attorney General via an email link, counsel's reciprocal email address must be made available.
-(See amended Rules of Court, rule 8.70 et seq (PDF file will open in new window)., effective 1/1/12.)
+(See amended Rules of Court, rule 8.70 et seq (PDF)., effective 1/1/12.)
 The Fifth District prefers to maintain a separate list for this purpose.

 The Fifth District also requests that only the attorney's e-filing email address be used when uploading a document for e-filing or e-submission; do not use a secretary's email address, for example.